Deformable-Object-Tracking-HTWG/Report/chapter2.md

 # Methodology and technical approach

-In this section we will provide the theoretical knowledge and describe our progress throughout
+In this section we will provide the theoretical knowledge and describe our progress throughout the two semesters.

 ## Previous papers